71/babel-plugin-transform-raw-jsx/README.md

 ## Roadmap
 - [X] Add ability to access an observable from within a component, instead of taking its value.
-- [ ] Provide a way to remove elements and their attached event handlers.
+- [X] Provide a way to remove elements and their attached event handlers.
+  - [ ] Actually track resources in order to make `element.destroy()` more useful.
 - [ ] Add more tests.
 - [X] Publish the plugin on NPM.